nvidia-holoscan/holoscan-sdk/docs/latency_tool.rst

    originate from host memory if RDMA is disabled for the producer, or from GPU memory if RDMA is enabled.

-   If this copy is not required, e.g. the producer outputs directly from the GPU, this time should be zero.
+   If this copy is not required (e.g., the producer outputs directly from the GPU), this time should be zero.

 5. **VSync Wait**